-New Video Shows R. Kelly Sexually Assaulting Underage Girl According To Michael Avenatti
+New Video Shows R. Kelly Sexually Assaulting Underage Girl, According To Michael Avenatti

 — CNN Breaking News (@cnnbrk) February 14, 2019

-Chief communications officer for the Cook County State Attorney’s Office Tandra R. Simonton refused to confirm or deny the existence or content of the tapes.
-Neither Kelly nor his lawyers have responded to the revelation, but Kelly has denied any wrongdoing in the past.
+Tandra R. Simonton, chief communications officer for the Cook County State Attorney’s Office, refused to confirm or deny the existence or content of the tapes.
+Neither Kelly, nor his lawyers have responded to the revelation, but Kelly has denied any wrongdoing in the past.

-Chicago law enforcement has been actively looking for evidence of any of Kelly’s alleged behavior after the recent explosive Surviving R. Kelly documentary and Avenatti says that he believes this tape could be the smoking gun to convict Kelly.
-He also said that the alleged crimes in the tape are within Illinois statute of limitations.
+Chicago law enforcement has been actively looking for evidence of Kelly’s alleged behavior after the recent explosive Surviving R. Kelly documentary, and Avenatti says that he believes this tape could be the smoking gun to convict Kelly.
+He also said that the alleged crimes on the tape are within the Illinois statute of limitations.

 Avenatti shot to fame when he represented Stormy Daniels in her legal battle against President Donald Trump.
 The lawyer said that he will appear on CBS tonight to further discuss the case.